-Inhabitable Models Venice 2012
+Inhabitable Models The Venice Biennale 2012

 "Three London architecture practices (Lynch architects, Eric Parry architects and Haworth Tompkins) were asked to collaborate for the biennale on an installation depicting the city, but also demonstrating an attitude to design that seems characteristic of the place.
 Each of these architects takes the city as a given, as an existing common ground to be understood and adjusted with full reference to the context.
 Each architect has brought a large-scale model of one of their buildings to the Arsenale, pieces they describe as inhabitable models.
 Each one demonstrates a relationship with the viewer that is articulated through art, each façade providing a setting for artworks.
 Behind these large fragments are a variety of media that describe their understanding of the historical and architectural richness of the London contexts in which they work."

 'Inhabitable Models' is a phrase used by Sir John Summerson in his essay 'Heavenly Mansions' to describe the fascination of niches, and of the ability of the imagination to inhabit buildings, actually and by proxy, with sculpture.

 As well as constructing a 1/3 scale model of our Victoria Library facade out of engineered timber, we commissioned a number of films and objects from artists that are collaborating with us on our Victoria Street projects.
 Rut Blees Luxemburg made her first film, 'London Dust', and David Grandorge's photographs of Westminster were shown as a slide show accompanied by a sound track of interviews with Joseph Rykwert and Dalibor Vesely.